-3. THE EXECUTIVE BOARD MEMBER STATES IN 2018 AND
+3. THE EXECUTIVE BOARD MEMBER STATES IN 2019 AND THEIR TERM OF TENURE(1)

+Executive Board Members for 2019 and terms of tenure for 2019 - 2021

-THEIR TERM OF TENURE (1) Member States elected by ECOSOC (\) or the FAO Council (■)
+Member States elected by ECOSOC (★) or the FAO Council (■)

-Country Executive Board term expiring at the end of
+Country oard term expiring a term expiring at the end of

-- 2018 2019 2020
+2019 2020 2021

 List A

 Algeria

-Benin (a)
+Angola (a)

+Burkina Faso

 Congo

 Egypt

-Equatorial Guinea (2) ,
+Equatorial Guinea (2)

 Lesotho

-Liberia .,.

-Sudan '

-Zimbabwe (b) I
+Nigeria (b)

+Sudan

 List B

-Afghanistan •
+Afghanistan (c)

-Bangladesh

-China 11)
+China

-India T.
+Iran (Islamic Republic of)

-Kuwait
+Kuwait (d)

 Pakistan

+Republic of Korea

 Saudi Arabia

-List C 7,
+List C

 Argentina

 Brazil •

-Colombia (c)
+Colombia (e)

-Guatemala 7,
+Guatemala

-Peru (d) 4,
+Mexico (f)

 List D

-Belgium
+Belgium •

-Canada -
+Canada

-France

-Germany Tr.
+Germany

-Greece (e)

-Ireland 7,
+Ireland •

 Japan

-New Zealand (e) .,,

-Norway (e)
+Luxembourg (g)

+Netherlands •

+Spain (g)

+Sweden

-Switzerland (f)
+Switzerland

 United Kingdom

 United States of America

 List E

 Hungary

 Poland

 Russian Federation

 - (1) Term of office relates to the standard three-year periods for which State Members are elected by ECOSOC or FAO Council respectively.
-State Members may stand down for one or two years within this period, offering their seat to another State Member. - (2) The rotating seat is to be occupied by a country of: List A Third Term 2018/2019/2020; and List C Fourth Term 2021/2022/2023. - (a) Mauritania and Benin reached an agreement to share an FAO Council-elected seat, with Mauritania serving in 2016, and Benin serving in 2017 and 2018. - (b) Zimbabwe and Angola reached an agreement to share an FAO Council-elected seat, with Zimbabwe serving in 2017 and 2018, and Angola serving in 2019. - (c) Mexico and Colombia reached an agreement to share an ECOSOC-elected seat with Mexico serving in 2017 and Colombia in 2018 and 2019. - (d) As per agreement reached in GRULAC (PPT-MEX-187-2016), Peru will fill the FAO Council-elected seat in 2017 and 2018. - (e) At the 19 April 2017 ECOSOC Coordination and Management Meeting (CMM) election, the following was endorsed by the countries of List D: Finland and Spain will resign their seats effective 31 December 2017, with Norway and Greece completing their respective terms of office from 1 January 2018 to 31 December 2019; and Netherlands will resign its seat effective 31 December 2017, with New Zealand completing the term of office from 1 January 2018 to 31 December 2018.
-Within List D, an agreement has been reached, to be confirmed during the April 2018 ECOSOC CMM elections: Finland and Spain will respectively take up the seats from Norway and Greece to complete the third year of the terms of office from 1 January 2019 to 31 December 2019.
+State Members may stand down for one or two years within this period, offering their seat to another State Member. - (2) The rotating seat is to be occupied by a country of: List A Third Term 2018/2019/2020; and List C Fourth Term 2021/2022/2023. - Zimbabwe and Angola reached an agreement to share an FAO Council-elected seat, with Zimbabwe serving in 2017 and 2018, and Angola serving in 2019. - (b) Nigeria and Côte d'Ivoire reached an agreement to share an FAO Council-elected seat, with Nigeria serving in 2019 and Côte d'Ivoire serving in 2020 and 2021. - Afghanistan and India reached an agreement to share an FAO Council-elected seat, with Afghanistan serving in 2019 and India serving in 2020 and 2021. - Kuwait and Afghanistan reached an agreement to share an FAO Council-elected seat, with Kuwait serving in 2019 and 2020 and Afghanistan serving in 2021. - Mexico and Colombia reached an agreement to share an ECOSOC-elected seat with Mexico serving in 2017 and Colombia in 2018 and 2019. - Mexico and Peru reached an agreement to share an FAO Council-elected seat, with Mexico serving in 2019 and Peru serving in 2020 (f) and 2021. - At the 16 April 2018 ECOSOC Coordination and Management Meeting (CMM) election, the following was endorsed: Greece and Norway will resign their seats effective 31 December 2018, with Spain and Luxembourg completing their respective terms of office from 1 January 2019 to 31 December 2019.